a-digital/eventbrite/README.md

 `craft.eventbrite.eventById(eventId, [expansions] = null, fullDescription = true, unlistedEvent = false)`

-This method returns a single [event](https://www.eventbrite.com/platform/api#/reference/event/retrieve-an-event) by its ID, which should be the numeric ID for the event in Eventbrite.
+This method returns a single [event](https://www.eventbrite.com/platform/api#/reference/event/retrieve/retrieve-an-event) by its ID, which should be the numeric ID for the event in Eventbrite.
 Expansions are specified as described above and the full HTML description for the event can be optionally returned and accessed with `eventVariable['htmlDescription']['description']`.

 `organisationVenues()`

-This method returns all the [venues](https://www.eventbrite.com/platform/api#/reference/venue/retrieve-an-event) belonging to the organisation specified in the plugin settings.
+This method returns all the [venues](https://www.eventbrite.com/platform/api#/reference/venue/list/list-venues-by-organization) belonging to the organisation specified in the plugin settings.

 `venueById(venueId)`

-This method returns a [venue](https://www.eventbrite.com/platform/api#/reference/venue/retrieve-an-event) by its ID, which should be the numeric ID for the venue in Eventbrite.
+This method returns a [venue](https://www.eventbrite.com/platform/api#/reference/venue/retrieve/retrieve-a-venue) by its ID, which should be the numeric ID for the venue in Eventbrite.

-`venueEvents(venueId, [expansions] = null, unlistedEvents = false)`
+`venueEvents(venueId, [expansions] = null, unlistedEvents = false, status = "live" onlyPublic = "true")`

-This method returns only [events](https://www.eventbrite.com/platform/api#/reference/event/retrieve-an-event) held at the [venue](https://www.eventbrite.com/platform/api#/reference/venue/retrieve-an-event) specified by the `venueId` parameter, with the other parameters working in the same way as the `allEvents` method.
+This method returns only [events](https://www.eventbrite.com/platform/api#/reference/event/retrieve-an-event) held at the [venue](https://www.eventbrite.com/platform/api#/reference/event/create/list-events-by-venue) specified by the `venueId` parameter, with the other parameters working in the same way as the `allEvents` method, and the additional `onlyPublic` parameter that states whether the events returned should be filtered by whether they are public.

 ### Caching